FoxIO-LLC/ja4-nginx/README.md

 Now, the module code will be available when building nginx.

-### Build

-The following commands can be used to build the project (sudo may be required):

-`./auto/configure --with-debug --with-compat --add-module=./ja4-nginx-module/src --with-http_ssl_module --prefix=$(pwd)/nginx_local`

-`make`

-When you make changes to the code and want to rebuild, only the following command is required:

-`make install`
+### Integrating the OpenSSL Fork

+The Nginx patch required by the JA4 module requires an OpenSSL patch.
+Clone it into the root of this project:

+`git clone git@github.com:FoxIO-LLC/ja4-openssl.git`

 #### Build with OpenSSL Fork

 If you are using the OpenSSL fork, you will need to build with the following command:

 `./auto/configure --with-debug --with-compat --add-module=./ja4-nginx-module/src --with-http_ssl_module --with-openssl=$(pwd)/ja4-openssl --prefix=$(pwd)/nginx_local`

+`make`

+`make install`

+NOTE:
+When you make changes to the nginx code or the module code, you only need to run `make install` to rebuild the project.

 ### Run Server